omeka/PythonOmekaApiToCsv/README.md

 from Markdown to HTML with a special prefix.
 By default, as shown in the `sample.yaml` file, this is set to the string `markdown>`.
 However, you can change the prefix mark on the commandline by using the `--mdmark` option.

+*Note:* If you process a string with Markdown, the output HTML will be wrapped in `<p>` and `</p>` tags.
+That's a feature of Markdown, but it may clutter your item metadata with unwanted tags.

 Issues
 ------